Enhanced Emergency Services

 What to Expect in the Emergency Department

-- Donald Brock, D.O., FACEP, Medical Director of the Emergency Department brings over 17 years of emergency medicine experience to Mercy Memorial Hospital System.
+- Donald Brock, D.O., FACEP, Medical Director of the Emergency Department brings over 17 years of emergency medicine experience to ProMedica Monroe Regional Hospital.
 Throughout his extensive career, Dr. Brock has been involved in implementing best practices, 30-minute guarantees, electronic medical records, quality review programs, fast tracks, American College of Emergency Physicians’ triage guidelines and protocols, a 50 percent reduction in ‘door-to-physician’ time and 60 percent reduction in length of stay for patients.
-Dr. Brock is committed to instituting best practices, improving service operations, staff friendliness and ultimately improving patient care at MMHS.
+Dr. Brock is committed to instituting best practices, improving service operations, staff friendliness and ultimately improving patient care.

 Dr. Brock serves on the National College of Emergency Medicine’s Examining Board and Practice Management Committee and was the Emergency Physician of the Year in 2005 for the Michigan College of Emergency Physicians.

-- MMHS has nine board-certified Emergency Specialists on staff.
+- ProMedica Monroe Regional Hospital has nine board-certified Emergency Specialists on staff.

 - All nurses are certified in trauma and Advanced Cardiac Life Support, have earned the ENPC certification (Emergency Nurses Pediatric Course) and TNCC (Trauma Nursing Core Course).